babysnakes/duwop/README.md

     are not supported until the service is reloaded (reloading instructions are [here][reloading]).
 This is high priority fix.
   * Trusting self signed certificates is a moving target.
-Currently configuring this trust is a manual step (documented [here][trust-cert]).
-We're trying to find a way to automate this.
+Currently configuring this trust is a manual step for some environments (documented [here][trust-cert]).
+More automation may come later but it's low priority.

 ### Development environment setup